-- C# provides destructors which implement Finalize() for disposing of unmanaged resources. - Destructors allow you to tell the garbage collector how to release unmanaged resources. - You should Implement IDisposable::Dispose() - Users of your class call it's Dispose() to support early release of unmanaged resources - Your dispose should call Dispose() on any disposable managed objects aggregated by your class and unregister event handlers. - Your member functions should call Dispose() on any local disposable managed objects.
+- C# provides destructors which implement Finalize() for disposing of unmanaged resources. - Destructors allow you to tell the garbage collector how to release unmanaged resources. - You should Implement IDisposable::Dispose() - Users of your class can call it's Dispose() to support early release of unmanaged resources, but they have to remember to do so. - Your dispose should call Dispose() on any disposable managed objects aggregated by your class and unregister event handlers. - Your member functions should call Dispose() on any local disposable managed objects.